 In the world of enterprise technology, AI is a fast-growing sector, with no end in sight.
-A recent survey by PwC found that 86% of executives expected AI to soon become mainstream in their organization.
+A recent survey by PwC found that 86% of executives expected AI to become mainstream in their organization soon.
 Data-driven businesses want to reap the benefits of AI implementation, including better customer relationships, more efficient business processes, and valuable marketing data.
 But the rise of AI also means more risks and challenges, such as data privacy violations and unintentional bias, and business leaders today must be extra-mindful of AI ethics.

 What does it mean to make AI ethical?
-Below, we’ll look at the most significant ethical issues associated with AI, as well as how to best tackle them.
+Below, we’ll look at the most significant ethical issues associated with AI, as well as how to tackle them.

 What Is AI Ethics?

-Simply speaking, AI ethics is the study of how to use AI in responsible, trustworthy ways, with an ethical mindset, looking out for various types of problems that could have negative effects on people, communities, or the environment.
+AI ethics is the study of how to use AI in responsible, trustworthy ways, with an ethical mindset, looking out for various types of problems that could have negative effects on people, communities, or the environment.
 Some definitions include: